Here, you will find the answers to frequently asked questions.

-In case you cannot find the answer to your question, you are cordially invited to direct your inquiry to us.
-You can further contact our local representatives or one of our distributors in China, Europe, Korea, Japan, Jordan or the United States.
+In case you cannot find the answer you are looking for, you are cordially invited to direct your inquiry to us.
+You can also contact our local representatives or one of our distributors in China, Europe, Korea, Japan, Jordan or the United States.

 Get answers by clicking on a question:

 - What distinguishes the PEPperPRINT technology from conventional peptide microarray technologies?

 - How many amino acids can be coupled with the PEPperPRINT technique?
 What is the maximum length of peptides that you can print on a custom chip?

 - How long does it take to print one custom peptide array?

 - What is the spot size and amount of peptide per spot?